 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Progressive Management Systems is a legitimaye collection agency founded and incorporated in 1978.
+They’re legit.
+According to the Better Business Bureau (BBB), Progressive Management Systems is a legitimate collection agency founded and incorporated in 1978.
 PMS is listed as a collection agency and uses the alternate business name, R.M.
-Galacia, Inc. Buzzfile estimates PMS’ annual revenue at $19.5 million and the size of its staff at 125 people.
+Galacia, Inc. Buzzfile estimates Progressive Management Systems’ annual revenue at $15.8 million and the size of its staff at 125 people.

 According to its website, Progressive Management Systems “is a bilingual, employee owned company… striving to be the most professional collection agency in the nation… [by providing] remarkable service, receivable solutions, and education with integrity and character.”
 PMS has locations in West Covina, CA and Las Vegas, NV.

-PMS’ collection services are organized into three divisions: first-party collections, third-party collections, and insurance follow-up.
-The first-party collection division offers accounts receivable management services using the business name of the original creditor, thereby offering “transparency to your customers…[and] an efficient way…to deal with staffing shortages, hiring freezes, and the array of other challenges businesses face today.”
-PMS’ insurance follow-up division works “as part of [the client] organization…for whatever purpose [they] need,” including billing, follow-up, and appeals.
+Progressive Management Systems’ collection services are organized into three divisions: first-party collections, third-party collections, and insurance follow-up.
+The first-party collection division offers accounts receivable management services using the business name of the original creditor, thereby offering “transparency to your customers and an efficient way to deal with staffing shortages, hiring freezes, and the array of other challenges businesses face today.”
+PMS’ insurance follow-up division works “as part of the client organization for whatever purpose they need,” including billing, follow-up, and appeals.

 PMS’ third-party collections division employs “professional bilingual staff to utilize [their] dynamic collection science to resolve” delinquencies.
 PMS works “under the assumption that every contact with the customer may be the last contact opportunity, creating a greater sense of urgency.”